 Subroutines and functions allow the programmer to improve program readability and save code space by incorporating frequently-used code blocks that may be called with a custom name.
-For example, the PRUSE 1 instruction generates the following Assembly code:
+For example, the PAUSE instruction generates the following Assembly code:

-'''

-mov temp1,cnt

-adds temp1,1mSec

-mov temp2,#1

-L0001

-waitcnt temp1,1mSec
+L0001 mo∨ adds mov temp1,cnt temp1,1mSec temp2,#1 waitcnt djnz temp1,1mSec temp2,#L0001

-djnz temp2,# L0001

-'''

-As PropBASIC is a single-pass, non-optimizing compiler this code (with the appropriate change for the duration) will be generated for each use of PAUSE, potentially consuming valuable code space within the cog.
+As PropBASIC is a single-pass, non-optimizing compiler this code will be generated for each use of PAUSE, potentially consuming valuable code space within the cog.
 This space can be saved by encapsulating PAUSE in a custom subroutine and calling that.
-The working code for PAUSE will be compiled just once - within the body of the subroutine - saving precious code space in the cog.
+The working code for PAUSE will be compiled just once - within the body of the subroutine - saving code space.